jonleopard/dotfile-starter/README.md

 ### Welcome to the dotfile starter repo!
+Frst off, this guide assumes you are on a macOS system (I'll add a Linux distro section in the future).

 Let's start off with symlinking some dotfiles with GNU Stow!
 First, make clone this repo into your home directory:

 ```